intel-lab-lkp/linux/Documentation/userspace-api/media/mediactl/media-types.rst

 	  kind devices that have their specific control interfaces using a combination of custom V4L2 controls and IOCTLs, and parameters supplied in a metadata buffer.

+    *  -  ``MEDIA_ENT_F_PROC_AUDIO_RESAMPLER``
+       -  An Audio Resampler device.
+An entity capable of resampling an audio stream from one sample rate to another sample rate.
+Must have one sink pad and at least one source pad.

     *  -  ``MEDIA_ENT_F_VID_MUX``
        - Video multiplexer.
 An entity capable of multiplexing must have at